pwyf/ati/2018/agencies/global-fund.md

 ---

-After making significant progress in 2016, the Global Fund failed to maintain their very good aid transparency levels and dropped to the good category.
+The Global Fund is now in the good category.

+It publishes on a monthly basis.

-On a monthly basis, the Global Fund publishes all indicators in an IATI format, barring tenders and sub-national location.
-However, for 6 indicators the data is not up to date or does not contain the required information.
+While the Global Fund publishes most indicators in an IATI format, barring tenders and sub-national location.
+However, there are also issues with the quality of the data as for 6 indicators the data did not meet the definition.

 The Global Fund is among the top five performers for both finance and budgets as well joined-up development data.

 They have started publishing project budget documents to IATI and are among the few organisations to score full points on disbursement and expenditures as well project budget documents.
-Scores for disaggregated budgets and project budgets, however, are only moderate.
+Scores for disaggregated budgets and project budgets, however, are comparatively low.

-They perform very well on all indicators within the joined-up development data component and are among the few organisations to get full points on the contracts indicator.
-Although being always published on the Global Fund’s website, tenders are not available in a comparable format.
+They perform well on all indicators within the joined-up development data component.
+Although not available in an open and comparable format, tenders are published on the Global Fund’s website.

-For the organisational and planning component, no current documents are provided for annual report, audit and country strategies.
-The document provided for procurement policy does not meet the definition of the indicator.
-While a current annual report and a correct procurement policy document are published on Global Fund’s website, country strategies are not provided consistently.
+Most of the information for the organisational and planning component is available on the organisation's website as the IATI publication is not always up to date.

-The Global Fund scores 0 points for the two commitment indicators.
-No up-to-date data is provided on Global Fund’s project database and their freedom of information policy is over 10 years old by now.
+The Global Fund also scores 0 points for the two commitment indicators.
+No up-to-date data is provided on Global Fund’s project database and their freedom of information policy is over 10 years old.

-The Global Fund scores full points on almost all project attributes indicators but fails to provide useful descriptions and to publish sub-national location information consistently.
+The Global Fund scores full points on almost all project attributes indicators but faces some basic data quality issues with descriptions.
+Subnational locations can also be found sometimes only, on the organisation's website.

-For the performance indicators, the Global Fund scores full points for objectives and results.
-However, they do not provide current documents for reviews and evaluations and pre-project appraisal documents do not include the required information.
+For the performance indicators, the Global Fund does well for objectives and results.
+However, on IATI, they do not provide current documents for reviews and evaluations and pre-project appraisal documents do not include the required information.
 Information on both these indicators is only sometimes provided in other formats.